All Episodes

 And there were all kinds of samples of the stuff that Allen Brothers sells.

-So Allen Brothers supplies many of the steakhouses in this country that you probably frequent or have, and they don't sell retail except uh with mail order or online and this sort of thing.
+So Allen Brothers supplies many of the steakhouses in this country that you probably frequent or have, and they don't sell retail except with mail order or online and this sort of thing.

-And they want desperately to advertise on this program, and I totally understand anybody wanting to desperately advertise on this program.
+And I totally understand anybody wanting to desperately advertise on this program.

 It makes sense.

-It's in Ford uh if they advertise on this program.
+GM wouldn't be in the trouble it's in Ford if they advertise on this program.

 I don't want to get off on a tangent on that.

-Say the entree chef I don't need a butler.
+I don't need a butler.

 Sample it.

-I'm gonna pop up a bunch of coconut oil popcorn, and boy, is that good.
+I'm going to pop up a bunch of coconut oil popcorn.

 You haven't tasted that in a lot of years.

-The hot dog.
+I said, a hot dog.

-It's uh it only came from Allen and Brothers.
+It's totally came from Allen and Brothers.

-They're a desperate new advertiser hoping and praying that I love this stuff so that they can make their business even more successful.
+They're a desperate new advertiser, hoping and praying that I love this stuff so that they can make their business even more successful.

-He said, Well, you gotta taste this.
+He said, well, you got to taste this.

 You have, I can't buy this hot dog at a grocery store.

-Not the size, not the the plump, it was just it's these are the kind of things that that only concessionaires have are restaurants.
+These are the kind of things that only concessionaires have or restaurants.

-And I I can't remember, I know I've tasted a hot dog this good before, but I just can't remember where it was.
+I know I've tasted a hot dog this good before, but I just can't remember where it was.

 And I have a bunch of occasions coming up where this will happen.

-I'm gonna give you their website.
+I'm going to give you their website.

-And you can just go and look at it, and you buy some of the hot dogs if you want.
+And you buy some of the hot dogs if you want.

 See what I'm talking about.

-You know, there's an art to fixing a hot dog, and it's not hard, but don't boil it.
+You will not, but don't, folks, you know, there's an art to fixing a hot dog, and it's not hard.

-Don't put it in what's do you hate people that do hot dogs that way?
+Do you hate people that do hot dogs that way?

-Put them on the grill and charcoal them up.
+Put them on the grill and charcoal them up and just get them plump and juicy.

-It's it's you have not well, I haven't, I can I guess I shouldn't speak for you, but I haven't tasted um hot dog like this in I don't know how long, and it was the hit of the whole buffet.
+I guess I shouldn't speak for you, but I haven't tasted hot dog like this in I don't know how long.

 I got emails on the hot dogs.